tobiscr/application-connector-manager/docs/user/tutorials/README.md

 In this example, Kyma will send an authenticated requests to an external service.

-### Prerequisites
+## Prerequisites

 Besides the Kyma default modules like Istio and API Gateway, you must enable the following Kyma modules:

-* `Application Connector` as it includes the Application Gateway for proxing requests to external systems.
-* `Serverless` is in this example used to run a Function which is sending an HTTP request to the external system.

-## Initial Setup

-### Create a Kyma Runtime and enable the required Modules

 1. Create a Kyma Runtime either by using the [BTP cockpit](https://help.sap.com/docs/btp/sap-business-technology-platform/create-kyma-environment-instance) or by following the [Kyma Quick Install](https://kyma-project.io/#/02-get-started/01-quick-install) tutorial.

-2. Add following Kyma modules: `Application Connector` and `Serverless`.
+2. Add following Kyma modules:
+    * `Application Connector`: it includes the Application Gateway for proxing requests to external systems.
+    * `Serverless`: used to run a Function which is sending an HTTP request to the external system.

     If you created the Kyma runtime via BTP, follow this tutorial for [Adding and Deleting a Kyma Module](https://help.sap.com/docs/btp/sap-business-technology-platform/enable-and-disable-kyma-module?#add-and-delete-a-kyma-module-using-kyma-dashboard).
 Alterantively, continue with the steps described in the [Kyma Quick Install](https://kyma-project.io/#/02-get-started/01-quick-install?id=steps) tutorial.

 ## Steps